 Hotels in Stranraer and Area

-Please find below hotels and hotel accommodation in the Stranraer area of Dumfries and Galloway in south west Scotland ...
+Please find below a list of hotels for hotel accommodation in the Stranraer area of Dumfries and Galloway in south west Scotland:

 About the Town of Stranraer and Luce Bay Area

 Stranraer is an old settlement, with a castle dating from the 16th Century, and in the 18th and 19th Centuries it was a busy shipbuilding and shipping centre.

 It was not the main ferry port for Ireland in the days when sailing ships had to change course and negotiate the length of Loch Ryan, but with the coming of steam, the advantages of the sheltered Loch outweighed the shorter crossing from the more exposed Portpatrick.

 The A75 passes through only a small section of Stranraer.
 Away from the port are hotels and guesthouses, camping and caravan sites.
 There are gardens where visitors can sit and watch the ships going in and out of the harbour, parks where children can play, and a splendid golf course designed by the late James Braid and used for championship matches.

 Stranraer is also the location for the Galloway Games, with trials of strength, music and dancing traditionally associated with the Highlands, as well as Agricultural and Horticultural Shows.
 Stranraer also houses the North west Castle Hotel which boasts its own Curling rink.

 Visitors who enjoy an active holiday will find opportunities for sailing, boating and water-skiing at Loch Ryan as well as riding and golf as well as landscaped gardens a short drive away at Castle Kennedy (pictured below).

 A short drive from Stranraer are:

 East of Stranraer, Dunragit sits on high ground overlooking Luce Bay.
 Unusual plants, trees and shrubs can be found at Glenwhan Gardens nearby.